mlange-42/chrono-photo/README.md

 * `extreme`: use the most extreme outlier (the default).
 * `average`: use the average of all outliers.

-#### Pixel selection in absence of outliers
+#### Background pixel selection

-If no outliers are found for a pixel, different methods can be used to select the pixel's value via option `--background`:
+If no outliers are found for a pixel (or for blending), different methods can be used to select the pixel's value via option `--background`:
 * `first`: Use the pixel value from the first image.
 * `random`: Use a randomly selected pixel value, selected among all images.
-May result in a noisy image.
+Recommended, but may result in a noisy image.
 * `average`: Use the average pixel value of all images.
 Can be used for blurring, but may result in banding for low contrast backgrounds.
 * `median`: Use the median pixel value of all images.
 May result in banding for low contrast backgrounds.